letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

-Note that just as in the authorizationRequest message, there are two nonces here, once provided by the client (inside the signature object) and one provided by the server in its challenge (outside the signature object).
+Note that just as in the authorizationRequest message, there are two nonces here, one provided by the client (inside the signature object) and one provided by the server in its challenge (outside the signature object).
 The signature covers the concatenation of these two nonces (as specified in the signature-input above).

 If the server is able to validate the signature and confirm that the jwk and alg objects are unchanged from the original challenge, the server can conclude that the client is in control of the private key that corresponds to the specified public key.
 The server can use this evidence in support of its authorization and certificate issuance policies.